Ivernoerve/webpage/ivernoerve/content/projects/wordle_solver.md

 git: https://github.com/Ivernoerve/wordle_solver
 ---

-One random afternoon at the university i sat with a friend and procrastinated from an assignment in my object oriented programming course, which led me to solve the wordle of the day.
-While solving it I wondered if i could make a program to solve it for me.
-And thus the work towards a wordle solver began.
+Wordle is a game similar to mastermind, in which you have guess the right word (sequence of letters).
+It also happens to be a favorite acticity when procrastinating.
+Having solved it a few times I wanted to create program to solve it for me and thus the work towards a wordle solver began.

 <!--more-->
 ## Approaching it mathematically